What I'd Tell My 22-Year-Old Self About Money

 The last thing I’d tell myself is the simplest: the next 10 years are going to pass whether you build a financial system or not.

-If you build one — even a simple one, even an imperfect one — you’ll arrive at 32 with options you can’t currently imagine.
-With a net worth that gives you confidence.
-With the quiet knowledge that your life isn’t financially fragile.
+If you build one, even a simple and imperfect one, you’ll arrive at 32 with options you can’t currently imagine, a net worth that gives you confidence, and the quiet knowledge that your life isn’t financially fragile.

-If you don’t, you’ll arrive at 32 having earned a lot of money and wondering where it all went.
+If you don’t, you’ll arrive at 32 having earned a lot of money and wondering where it all went, which is the same place most of my old colleagues ended up despite all their advantages.

 The decade passes anyway.
 Make it count.